 Is global cooling in our future?

-If you really want to annoy a climate alarmist cultist, you can with assert that global cooling is what we should expect.
+If you really want to annoy a climate alarmist cultist, you can assert that global cooling is what we should expect.
 Nobody knows what triggers little ice ages (LIAs), but some experts expect that a LIA may be coming our way.
 Why?
 They cite a strong correlation with a quiet Sun and prolonged absence of sunspots.
 Since I myself am an instinctive contrarian.
 I find the hypothesis attractive.
 If you want to investigate the idea for yourself, take a look at the work of Willie Soon (Harvard Smithsonian Center for Astrophysics), Russian Astronomer Habibullo Abussamatov, and Harjit Ahluwalia (University of New Mexico).

 Also worth your attention is the work of Henrik Svensmark, a physicist in the Astrophysics and Atmospheric Physics Division of the National Space Institute in Denmark.
 As noted by Tom Harris and Jay Lehr, “When the Sun is highly active, it has a stronger magnetic field;